UnitTestBot/jacodb/design.md

 This is basic requirements for database implementation:

 * async and thread-safe api
-* each database instance binded to Java runtime version greater than 1.8
+* each database instance binded to Java runtime version up from 1.8
 * bytecode processing and analyzing up from Java 1.8
 * ability to update bytecode from location without breaking already processed data
 * ability to persist data on-disk and reuse it after application restart